Sunday, June 16, 2013

 What is today?

-Today is Father’s Day.
-A day of celebration honoring fathers and celebrating fatherhood, paternal bonds, and the influence of fathers in society.
-Father’s Day can mean a lot of different things for many of us (same thing for Mother’s Day)… I thought I’d pose the question to you above.
-Just what does Father’s Day mean to you through your viewfinder in life, past and present?
+Today is Father's Day, a day of celebration honoring fathers and celebrating fatherhood, paternal bonds, and the influence of fathers in society.
+Father's Day can mean many different things for many of us (the same goes for Mother's Day)… I thought I'd pose the question to you above: Just what does Father's Day mean to you through your viewfinder in life, past and present?

-Is Father’s Day a lunch, pair of socks, a tie or a comical card about the old man’s age?
+Is Father's Day a lunch, a pair of socks, a tie, or a comical card about the old man's age?
 Commercialism will tell us it is all of the above and more if they could sell it to us.
-It is a bit like Christmas sometimes with an effort, and mostly at the last minute, to buy that little something to show our appreciation.
+It is like Christmas sometimes with an effort, and mostly at the last minute, to buy that little something to show our appreciation.

-There are of course good fathers and there are bad fathers, my own being of the latter variety.
-Not that I stay bitter for too long, it has only been about 30 years and I am not sure if I can say that I forgave him.
+Of course, there are good and bad fathers, my own being of the latter variety.
+Not that I stay bitter for too long; it has only been about 30 years, and I am unsure if I can say I forgave him.

-The role of father is not an easy one; I know that well.
+The father's role is not easy; I know that well.
 I have a son and had a daughter.
-We fathers often give the attitude of a hard exterior and pretend nothing really bothers us much, because as a dad that is expected.
+We fathers often give the attitude of a hard exterior and pretend nothing really bothers us much because, as a dad, that is expected.
 We are the foundation and cornerstone of the family, whether we like it or not, and we should never delegate that role to another.
 I have let a family fail and delegated fatherhood to another…

-What I know as a father I often hurt more than many will ever knew.
-I can be good at hiding it but often it comes of as anger.
-Anger to myself for failing, each time I believe I fail.
-Then try our best to compensate for those failures only then, seems life repeats itself.
-One difference between my father and myself is I tried.
-Not sure how well either of us succeeded?
+As a father, I often hurt more than many will ever know.
+I can be good at hiding it, but often, it comes out as anger.
+I anger myself for failing each time I believe I fail.
+Then, we try our best to compensate for those failures, and it seems life repeats itself.
+One difference between my father and myself is that I tried.
+I'm not sure how well either of us succeeded.

 Am I the perfect father?
 Far from it!
-As I said, I did not exactly have a very good role model of my own to draw from, and so often I was simply trying to do what I believed my father should have done for me.
-A bad father is not one who fails now and again; the bad fathers are the ones who fail to try.
+As I said, I did not have a very good role model to draw from, and so often, I was simply trying to do what I believed my father should have done for me.
+A bad father does not fail now and again; the bad fathers are the ones who fail to try.

-I have never needed to purchase a Father’s Day card or take a loving old man to lunch and watch him take pleasure in the ones who loved him sitting around a table celebrating the day with him.
-If you had that privilege this Father’s Day, then you are very blessed indeed; there are many that never had and will never have that day.
+I have never needed to purchase a Father's Day card or take a loving old man to lunch and watch him take pleasure in the ones who loved him sitting around a table celebrating the day with him.
+If you had that privilege this Father's Day, you are very blessed; many never had and will never have that day.

 However, I still wonder if I did a good job.
-My son is so much like me except for the anger toward the father.
-He treats Father’s Day just like any other day.
-I like to think it is because he makes me feel like its fathers day 335 days a years.
+My son is so much like me, except for his anger toward his father.
+He treats Father's Day just like any other day.
+It is because he makes me feel like it's Father's Day 335 days a year.
 (I know there are 365 days, but even we have an occasional issue.)

-But I know as a father I have succeeded and failed.
-It is to late to change that, I only hope if my son becomes a father, he takes the time to learn more about that important job than those before him.
-Although, no matter what a father or mother decides when raising a child, there is never a right answer as a parent as each child is different.
+But I know that as a father, I have succeeded and failed.
+It is too late to change that.
+I only hope that if my son becomes a father, he will take the time to learn more about that important job than those before him.
+No matter what a father or mother decides when raising a child, there is never a right answer, as each child is different.

-With that, Happy Fathers Day Grandpa.
-I miss you so much and you have been gone over 15 years!
+With that, Happy Father's Day, Grandpa.
+I miss you so much; you have been gone for over 15 years!

 No comments: